troy0820/benchmark-operator/docs/cache_dropping.md

 ```

-when you see both of these pods in the running state, then you can use benchmark operator.
+When you see both of these pods in the running state, then you can use benchmark operator.
 The reason that
 you have to manually start these two pods running is that the benchmark-operator does not have authorization
 to run them in the openshift-storage namespace and get access to the secrets needed to do this.